 Following enrollment, job or further academic placement, follow-up and transitional career development support services are provided for eligible students through organizations contracted by the U.S. Department of Labor.

-The Policy and Requirements Handbook (PRH) (12,763 kb PDF file) defines the operating policy and procedures of the Job Corps program.
+The Electronic Policy and Requirements Handbook (ePRH) defines the operating policy and procedures of the Job Corps program.

 Note: The above PDF file(s) open in a new window and require Adobe Acrobat Reader to be viewed.
 If you do not have Adobe Acrobat Reader installed on your computer, you may go to Adobe's website to download it.